-Last year, whilst surfing the internet (‘trying to reach its end’ as hubby would put it), I stumbled upon this ‘Billy’s Vanilla, Vanilla Cupcakes’ recipe and copied it to my Evernote folder.
+Last year, whilst surfing the internet (‘trying to reach its end’ as my friend R would put it), I stumbled upon this ‘Billy’s Vanilla, Vanilla Cupcakes’ recipe and copied it to my Evernote folder.
 But because I already had a favourite vanilla cupcake recipe I postponed trying this one.
 What a wonderful surprise it was when I finally decided to give it a go!
 These cupcakes turned out so fluffy and yummy!
 And the vanilla flavour is definitely there, rich and comforting 🙂

 Instead of vanilla extract, as I’ve stated in other posts, I prefer using vanilla bean paste and, although the recipe calls for only 1 tsp pure vanilla extract, I used 2 pumps of paste, which is equivalent to 2 tsp of extract, according to the bottle.